-- (4) Before 1 January 1999 the tariff quota was divided among three categories of operators (A, B and C); category A and B operators obtained licences on the basis of the average quantities of bananas that they had marketed over the three previous years.
-The Belgian company for which the customs agent was acting was a category A operator. - (5) Under Article 13 of Commission Regulation (EEC) No 1442/93 of 10 June 1993 laying down detailed rules for the application of the arrangements for importing bananas into the Community3, the rights accruing from import licences could be transferred to a single transferee; the Regulation also laid down certain rules and prohibitions concerning transfers between operators of different categories.
-In particular, transfers of rights by Category C operators to operators in Categories A and/or B were not permitted. - (6) When the goods were released for free circulation the customs agent presented 40 import licences which had apparently been issued by the Spanish authorities.
-The Belgian company had procured these licences from two Italian firms.
-They had apparently obtained them through an Italian trader.
-The Italian firms were entered as transferees on the licences presented, the transferors being various Spanish firms.
-The Belgian company did not appear on the licences because it had only purchased the use thereof but was not a transferee. - (7) The Belgian customs authorities accepted the declarations and granted favourable tariff treatment. - (8) Investigations conducted by the Member States and coordinated by the Commission found that forged import licences had been presented for release for free circulation in several Member States, including 40 presented by the customs agent for the imports in question. - (9) Since the imported goods were not therefore eligible for favourable tariff treatment, the Belgian customs authorities initiated proceedings for the recovery of the import duties owed, totalling EUR XXXXX, from the customs agent and the Belgian company ("the persons concerned").
+- (4) Under Commission Regulation (EC) No 2362/98 of 28 October 1998 laying down detailed rules for the implementation of Council Regulation (EEC) No 404/93 regarding imports of bananas into the Community3, from 1 January 1999 the quota was shared between "traditional operators" and "newcomers".
+A traditional operator obtained licences on the basis of the quantities actually imported during the reference period, which was 1994-96 for imports to be carried out in 1999.
+The Belgian company was a traditional operator. - (5) Under Article 21 of Regulation (EC) No 2362/98, rights arising under import licences were transferable to a single transferee; the Regulation also laid down certain rules and prohibitions concerning transfers between operators of different categories.
+These included the prohibition of transfers of rights from newcomers to traditional operators. - (6) When the goods were released for free circulation the customs agent presented three import licences which had apparently been issued by the Spanish authorities.
+The Belgian company had procured these licences from an Italian firm.
+That firm was entered as transferee on the licences presented, the transferors being various Spanish firms.
+The Belgian company did not appear on the licences because it had only purchased the use thereof but was not a transferee.
+The customs agent received instructions on the customs clearance of the goods directly from the Belgian company and invoiced the amount of duties to the company, but the Belgian company did not appear as either declarant or consignee on the declarations for release for free circulation. - (7) The Belgian customs authorities accepted the declarations and granted favourable tariff treatment. - (8) Investigations conducted by the Member States and coordinated by the Commission found that forged import licences had been presented for release for free circulation in several Member States, including three presented by the customs agent for the imports in question. - (9) Since the imported goods were not therefore eligible for favourable tariff treatment, the Belgian customs authorities initiated proceedings for the recovery of the import duties owed, totalling EURXXXXX, from the customs agent and the Belgian company ("the persons concerned").
 This is the amount in respect of which the persons concerned have requested waiver of entry in the accounts and, in the alternative, remission. - (10) In support of the request submitted by the Belgian authorities the persons concerned stated, in accordance with Articles 871(3) and 905(3) of Commission Regulation (EEC) No 2454/93 of 2 July 1993 laying down provisions for the implementation of Council Regulation (EEC) No 2913/92 establishing the Community Customs Code4, that they had seen the dossier which the Belgian authorities had sent to the Commission, and made comments which were annexed to the request. - (11) By letter of 5 May 2008, the Commission asked the Belgian authorities to supply additional information.
-The Belgian authorities replied by letter of 8 September 2008, received by the Commission on 9 September 2008.
-Examination of the request was therefore suspended between 6 May 2008 and 9 September 2008.
+The Belgian authorities replied by letter of 8 September 2008,

-OJ L 142, 12.6.1993, p.
-6.
+3 OJ L 293, 31.10.1998, p.
+32.